Mark Canha Preview, Player Props: Brewers vs. Cubs

-Mark Canha and his .400 on-base percentage over his past 10 games (56 points higher than his season-long percentage), will be in action for the Milwaukee Brewers against the Chicago Cubs and Jameson Taillon on August 28 at 8:05 PM ET.
+Mark Canha and his .415 on-base percentage over his past 10 games (71 points higher than his season-long percentage), will be in action for the Milwaukee Brewers against the Chicago Cubs and Justin Steele on August 29 at 8:05 PM ET.

-In his most recent game, he racked up two hits (going 2-for-5 with two RBI) against the Padres.
+In his previous game, he notched a home run while going 1-for-4 against the Cubs.

 Mark Canha Game Info & Props vs. the Cubs